7 Advantages & disadvantages of castration in male dog

 As long as your male dog does not suffer from a disease, you can try a chemical castration first, in order to be able to decide afterwards more clearly whether a surgical castration is meaningful.

-Either way, surgical neutering will mean "change" for both your pet and you.
+In any case, surgical neutering will mean "change" for both your pet and you.
 Not only at home or in his diet, but also outside:

 His peers, who already know him, will react differently to him at the beginning, because he will smell completely different after the procedure.